 A training department can align with the organization by:

 1. Establishing a routine performance objective review session.

-Training teams often get so busy that they fails to assess whether their performance objectives are meeting the organization’s needs.
+Training teams often get so busy that they fail to assess whether their performance objectives are meeting the organization’s needs.
 One solution is to conduct an alignment session, perhaps in December before the new year starts, during which training leadership completes an in-depth assessment of the training curriculum and associated performance objectives to determine whether they align with the company’s objectives for the coming year.
-This session should include stakeholders from other areas and departments and, most importantly, senior leadership in the review process.
+This session should include stakeholders from other areas and departments and, most important, senior leadership in the review process.

 It’s easy to develop an isolationist or a subservient relationship with key stakeholders in the organization.
 A more effective approach is to establish a communication process or even embed trainers within key teams so you can hear stakeholders’ objectives and share the training department’s capabilities and resources.

-3. Assess the impact of performance objectives.
+3. Assessing the impact of performance objectives.

-4. Develop a growth mindset.
+4. Developing a growth mindset.

 Carol Dweck, in her landmark New York Times bestselling book Mindset: The New Psychology of Success, says that the most successful students and people in other professions are people who have a growth mindset.
 This means they are open to and feel they can learn anything.
 Training departments need to adopt the same mindset.
 Trainers shouldn’t become so enamored by a piece of content that they fail to evolve the training to meet organizational needs.

-Learning that doesn’t match an organization's objectives is useless and a waste of precious resources.
+Learning that doesn’t link to an organization's objectives is useless and a waste of precious resources.
 A good training team will constantly challenge itself to stay aligned with its company's objectives by establishing processes that work continuously to understand where the organization is going.
 Team members also work closely with learners to gain an understanding of what they need and assess the ROI of the training they are currently receiving.
 Cultivating a growth mindset within the training department will benefit the organization in many ways, but most important, it will drive results.